astridlyre/zircus/_products/compression-front-briefs.md

 description: a smooth, compressed fit in the front
 image_alt: "Compression front briefs: A smooth, compressed fit in the front to keep things in place.
 Excellent for tucking."
-label_add_to_cart_aria: Add Compression Front briefs to shopping the cart
+label_add_to_cart_aria: Add Compression Front briefs to shopping cart
 ---

 Classic briefs with compression for a flat look.
 No contortion necessary, these